Streams

 echo '<h1>Hello, world!</h1>';

-This action does nothing.
+With JavaScript integration, this action does nothing.

 Execute JavaScript Code